pv2b/netbox-plugin-mclag/README.md

 {%  endfor %}
 ```

+## Supported versions

+The `netbox-plugin-mclag` plugin has been developed for Netbox 3.6, and is not supported on older versions.
+If it works on older versions, it's purely by accident.
+I will not put in any work to make it work on older versions.

+The plugin has been developed for Python 3.11, but I expect it to work with any Python version supported by Netbox.

 ## Installation

 Navigate to the directory you wish to download the plugin into.
 For this example, we will use ```/opt/netbox-plugin```.
 If the directory is not already created, you can create it using ```mkdir /opt/netbox-plugin```.